Shoulder and Knee Pain Pumps

 Human cartilage does not regenerate, so every patient who is afflicted with chondrolysis has a permanent injury.
 The condition does not improve and rarely stays the same.
 The usual course of progression for the condition is an ever-worsening loss of cartilage accompanied by excruciating pain and loss of motion.
 Patients cannot get pain relief, even with strong narcotic pain medication.
 Most return to their doctor complaining of pain so bad that they cannot sleep.
 Inevitably the x-rays taken at the doctor’s office show a severe loss of cartilage in the shoulder joint.
 The only option is a shoulder replacement, which is a painful an expensive surgery.
 Sadly, if the patient is under 50 years of age, the replacement will not last his or her lifetime.
 Young patients can expect multiple repeated surgeries on the joint over the course of their lifetime.

 The manufacturers of the pain pumps knew that their product should not be used in or near the cartilage in joints.
 Despite this knowledge they actively marketed these pain pumps to doctors and told the doctors that the pumps were safe.
 Now, the patients are fighting back.
-Numerous patients in the northern Kentucky and Cincinnati have hired the law firm of Schachter Hendy & Johnson to help them fight for unpaid medical bills, lost wages and future medical expenses.
-If you or a loved one have suffered joint injury like chondrolysis of a pain pump, contact us to speak with an attorney who can advise you of your rights.
+Numerous patients in the northern Kentucky and Cincinnati have hired the law firm of Hendy Johnson Vaughn Emery to help them fight for unpaid medical bills, lost wages and future medical expenses.
+If you or a loved one have suffered joint injury like chondrolysis of a pain pump, contact our Louisville product liability lawyers to speak with an attorney who can advise you of your rights.